 However, workers’ compensation covers all forms of work-related accidents and injuries.
-Here are some common forms of workplace accidents and injuries that may entitle an employee to file a workers’ compensation claim:
+Here are some common types of workplace accidents and injuries that may entitle an employee in Columbus to workers’ compensation benefits:

-Abrasions and Lacerations
+Abrasions and Lacerations Can Be Common

-An abrasion is a superficial cut or scrape, and lacerations are deeper cuts that can lead to significant amounts of blood loss.
-These injuries can happen in many different industries, including retail, hospitality, manufacturing, and health care services.
+An abrasion is a superficial cut or scrape, while lacerations are deeper cuts that can lead to significant amounts of blood loss.
+These injuries can happen in many different industries, including retail, hospitality, manufacturing, and health services.
 Rushed work, inadequate worker training, and inadequate or insufficient safety gear can contribute to abrasion and laceration injuries.

 Hazardous Chemical and Thermal Burns

 Thermal burns can occur in similar settings and are common in hospitals and restaurants as well.
-Workers can also suffer respiratory tract burns from inhaling chemical smoke or other toxins that they are exposed to on the job.
+Workers can also suffer respiratory tract burns from inhaling chemicals, smoke, or other toxins on the job.

 Other Physical Injuries Due to Various Workplace Risks

 Complete a Case Evaluation form now

-A Columbus workers’ compensation lawyer at Farmer & Morris Law, PLLC, can review your case.
+A Columbus workers’ compensation lawyer at Farmer & Morris Law, PLLC, can review your case today for free.
 Furthermore, our team may help you gather evidence to support your claim and file your case within the legal parameters.
 We offer complimentary case reviews and represent injured workers based on contingency fees.
 We will not ask your family to pay anything upfront.

 Do not hesitate to reach out to us.
 Call us at (828) 286-3866 now to speak to a team member for more information on our services.